timdadd/simpleblockchain/data/README.md

 # The persistent database

-These are the persistent database as follows:
+These are the persistent database files as follows:

 | File | Description |
 | --- | ----------- |